 But, these people won’t be able to conduct persuasion if there is no message.
-Message is a major factor as it must include something of persuasive value for persuasion to take its effect.
-The persuasive component should be something of interest for the message recipient, or might add value to their own knowledge to change the attitude of the recipient.
+The message is a major factor as it must include something of persuasive value for persuasion to take its effect.
+The persuasive component should be something of interest for the message recipient or might add value to their own knowledge to change the attitude of the recipient.

 Two Routes of Persuasion

 Attitude change occurs in two ways according to the scholars who proposed the model.
 They are known as the two routes of persuasion.
 The two routes apply to and differ according to all the groups of people mentioned above.
 The two routes show that messages take one of the two routes during the process of sending and receiving messages.

 Central route of persuasion tells that if a person gets to think about a message received for a longer duration of time, then the person has a greater chance of being persuaded.
 The process of thinking for a longer duration is known as elaboration.